Congrats! You’ve officially survived your first two weeks at University.

 Student mentor Anita says also using a calendar or planner can help set you up for success – it is something you can easily keep track of, and you’ll feel really accomplished as you start to cross off goals as you complete them.

 But make sure you include the fun stuff in your plan too.
 No one can study 24/7 and making sure to schedule time in for your social life won’t just keep you organised, it will also give you something to look forward to and keep you motivated.

-Mentors like Marsha want you to connect with them on Ucroo.
-It’s the best platform for them to help you through the systems, answer any questions you have about University life, and keep you motivated.
+Mentors like Marsha want you to connect with them on the First Year Hangout & Mentor Support Moodle page.
+Mentors can help you through the systems, answer any questions you have about University life, and keep you motivated.

 That’s it for this week… we’ll let you go and work on those study plans.
 Don’t forget to schedule in time to check back in to the CQUniLife blog for more tips and tricks in our #AskAMentor blog series.